starvy/pianoled/README.md

 # pianoled
-Simple program that lights up piano LED based on velocity data from digital piano Uses the Adafruit Neopixel library
+Simple program that lights up piano LED based on velocity data from digital piano.
+Uses the Adafruit Neopixel library.